 It keeps your mind sharp as you grow older

-According to a study published by the American Psychological Association, playing an instrument as a child keeps the mind sharper as we age.
+According to a study published by the American Psychological Association, playing an instrument keeps the mind sharper as we age.
 It can help to prevent dementia, and according to the Emory University School of Medicine, ‘Since studying an instrument requires years of practice and learning, it may create alternate connections in the brain that could compensate for cognitive declines as we get older.’

 It’s good for your mental health